The lower chest is one of the hardest areas to train because most chest workouts focus on the upper pecs.

 5. Rest-Pause Training

-According to research, the utilization of rest-pause training results in a greater level of muscle activation and metabolic stress as compared to traditional sets.
+According to research, rest-pause training results in a greater level of muscle activation and metabolic stress than traditional sets.

 Rest-pause training involves performing a set to failure, briefly resting (10-20 seconds), and then continuing with additional reps using the same weight.